 How we consult

-As part of our commitment to good practice, our consultations are based on the Cabinet Office Consultation principles guidance, updated in 2013.
+As part of our commitment to good practice, our consultations are based on the Cabinet Office Consultation principles guidance.
 This guidance helps us to decide when, with whom and how to consult.

 We encourage people to take part in our formal consultations but also listen to their views in other ways, for example through focus groups or events.